Pets have accidents and it is good to address them as soon as

 Have you ever noticed a grayish or dark line along the walls on your carpets?
 You probably do not want to know this, but it is not a defect in your carpet.
 It is called soil filtration and is a concentration of dirt that has collected on the carpet fibers

-Have you ever noticed a grayish or dark line underneath the door of a room?
+Also, have you ever noticed a grayish or dark line at the doorway of a room?
 Once again, soil filtration.
 It is quite common for dirt and dust to accumulate under doors when they are shut.
 The supply air vent blowing air into the room creates positive pressure in the closed room.
-The air in the room will want to leave the room through the easiest paths.
-With the door shut, the undercut of the door is generally the largest and easiest hole for the air to escape.
-Therefore, as the air passes between the door undercut and the carpeting, the carpet will act like an air filter and grab the dirt that is in the air.
-The result (like described above) is a dark line appearing just under the door.
-The best way to prevent doorway dirt filtration is to leave the door cracked so air escapes along the edges and not under the door.
+This air will seek areas of lower pressure (the return air vents) through the largest available holes.
+With the door shut, the undercut of the door is generally the largest available hole.
+Therefore, as the air passes between the door undercut and the carpeting, the carpet acts like a filter taking out dirt and dust particles from the air.
+Over a period of time, the carpet will darken as the dirt accumulates.

 Upholstery dirt is primarily people and pet issues.
 People shed dead skin cells, hair and hair dander along with sweat and body oils through exposed skin.
 Cosmetics, hair sprays and other beauty items get on upholstery.
 Plus, children and parties increase the likelihood of spills.
 If you have animals, their hair, body oils and dander are probably getting on your furniture.
 Over time, all these tend to accumulate into the fabric.